 I am a full-blooded Washingtonian and have a BS and MS in math from Western Washington University.
 I've been studying at UW since 2013, aside from a year off in 2015-2016 to teach in Bangladesh.

 I love teaching and I really enjoy math; I can say with J.J.
 Sylvester, "I really love my subject."
 I appreciate the deep aesthetic nature of mathematics; I do not believe that we should sharply distinguish between math and art.
 Betrand Russell once said that mathematics has "a beauty cold and austere, like that of sculpture," but I see it as something richer, more like a symphony or a great violin concerto.

 In my free time I enjoy reading, running, studying languages, photography, cooking and spending time with friends.
 Also, an important aspect of who I am is that I am a Christian.
 I am so thankful that Jesus is slowly changing me.
-I worship at Green Lake Presbyterian Church.
+I worship at Trinity Church Seattle.